marcelpetersen/mobil/_drafts/why-the-uk-is-the-next-big-market-for-vehicle-sharing.md

 excerpt: ''

 ---
 Britain is constantly in the news these days, but usually for negative reasons (read: debates about a deal or no-deal Brexit).
-As such, you could be forgiven for not being fully aware of the positive impact that Britain has had on the mobility industry in recent years.
+As such, you could be forgiven for not being fully aware of Britain's various investments in the mobility industry in recent years.

-Through a series of investments and pledges made by the British government, along with a wide range of initiatives that support and encourage innovation and green technology, the United Kingdom has proven its commitment to sustainable mobility at a pace that most other countries have yet to match.
+Through a series of pledges made by the British government, along with a wide range of initiatives that support and encourage innovation and green technology, the United Kingdom has been proving its commitment to sustainable mobility at a pace that most other countries have yet to match.
 In March 2019, the Department of Transport released a paper titled _Future of Mobility: Urban Strategy,_ which laid the groundwork for a variety of initiatives Britain will be investing in the next couple of years.

 ### The Road to Zero